MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

 3. For **DNS name**, specify the prefix name for the cloud service that you'll use.

-   This prefix must be the same as what you use later when you request a publish certificate for the CMG server authentication certificate.
+   This prefix must be the same as what you use later when you request a public certificate for the CMG server authentication certificate.
 In this tutorial, we use *MyCSG*, which creates the namespace of *MyCSG.cloudapp.net*.
 The interface confirms whether the name is available or already in use by another service.

 After you confirm the name that you want to use is available, you're ready to submit the certificate signing request (CSR).